Alex Starling: Basketball career

 In early 2014, Starling joined the Woodville Warriors of the South Australian Premier League and also began training with the Adelaide 36ers of the National Basketball League (NBL).
 With Woodville, he averaged 20.5 points and 10.4 rebounds per game and helped the team win the championship behind his 36 points in the grand final against the West Adelaide Bearcats.
 He earned grand final MVP, league MVP and All-Star Five honors.

 In 2015, Starling played for the Warrnambool Seahawks of the Big V Division One.
 He averaged 21.6 points and 12.7 rebounds to go with 20 double-doubles and one triple-double.
 He was named team MVP and earned league All-Star Five honors.
 He was also a finalist for league MVP and Defensive Player of the Year.

 In 2016, Starling returned to the Premier League to play for the Southern Tigers.
 He helped the Tigers win the championship and earned All-Star Five honors.

 Starling joined the North Adelaide Rockets for the 2017 Premier League season and earned Best Defensive Player honors.
 He returned to the Rockets in 2018 and once again earned league MVP and All-Star Five honors.
 He averaged 22.4 points, 14.1 rebounds, 2.9 assists and a league-leading 3.6 steals per game.
 With the Rockets in 2019, he earned Best Defensive Player honors for the second time.

 In December 2019, Starling signed with the South Adelaide Panthers for the 2020 season.
-The Premier League was rebranded as NBL1 Central in 2020, but the season was cancelled due to the COVID-19 pandemic.
+The Premier League was rebranded as NBL1 Central in 2020, but the 2020 NBL1 season was cancelled due to the COVID-19 pandemic.
 He had also been touted to make his football debut in 2020 with the Gawler Central Football Club in regional South Australia.

-With the Panthers in 2021, Starling led the NBL1 Central in rebounds and steals.
+With the Panthers in the 2021 NBL1 season, Starling led the NBL1 Central in rebounds and steals.
 In 12 games, he averaged 16.5 points, 13.17 rebounds, 3.0 assists and 3.5 steals per game.

-In 2022, Starling helped the Panthers win the championship while earning grand final MVP behind his 31 points and 18 rebounds against the Woodville Warriors.
+In the 2022 NBL1 season, Starling helped the Panthers win the NBL1 Central championship while earning grand final MVP behind his 31 points and 18 rebounds against the Woodville Warriors.
 He once again earned the league's Best Defensive Player award.
 In 20 games, he averaged 20.15 points, 12.2 rebounds, 3.15 assists, 2.75 steals and 1.35 blocks per game.